The Liver – Hepatic System

 Protein Processing

 The liver processes raw proteins from animal and vegetable sources into proteins that are acceptable to the body, excreting the waste.
-Proteins in the body are essential for the renewal and creation of cells, including the formation of hormones (the body’s chemical messengers) and in making enzymes.
+Proteins in the body are essential for the renewal and creation of cells, including the formation of hormones (the body’s chemical messengers) and the making of enzymes.

 Carbohydrate Processing:

-Carbohydrates are the basic building blocks of all physical matter and are made up of carbon, hydrogen, and oxygen.
-Carbohydrates usually occur in sugary and/or starchy foods.
+Carbohydrates are the fundamental building blocks of all physical matter and are composed of carbon, hydrogen, and oxygen.
+Carbohydrates are typically found in foods that are sweet and/or starchy.
 Our bodies use carbohydrates for energy.
 Our muscles burn sugar-like substances for energy.
-The liver converts carbohydrates into glucose and glycogen.
-Glucose is used instantly for energy and glycogen (or extra sugar) is stored by the liver to be used later for energy.
+The liver converts carbohydrates into glucose and stores it as glycogen.
+Glucose is used immediately for energy, and glycogen (or extra sugar) is stored for later use as energy.
 A balanced blood sugar level is essential for the body to maintain.
 A shortage can cause brain damage.
-The liver stores the excess sugar and assists the pancreas and adrenals in maintaining blood sugar levels.
+The liver stores excess sugar and helps the pancreas and adrenal glands maintain blood sugar levels.

 Fat Processing:

-Fats are also converted by the liver into useable forms and fats are transported by lipoproteins (aka cholesterol).
+The liver also converts fats into usable forms, and fats are transported by lipoproteins (aka cholesterol).
 LDL transports fats to the cells while HDL transports fats back to the liver for elimination.
-This useable form of fat from the liver is needed to build or renew existing fatty tissue.
-This fatty tissue is usually the layer beneath the skin which also acts as a shock absorber for the body.
+This usable form of fat is necessary for building or renewing existing fatty tissue.
+This fatty tissue is typically located beneath the skin and also serves as a shock absorber for the body.

 Waste Disposal / Detoxification

-Other cells in the liver (known as Kuppfer cells) “vacuum clean” the blood of its impurities.
+Other cells, known as Kupffer cells, “vacuum clean” the blood of its impurities.
 Some of these impurities are bacteria, excess red blood cells, and ammonia (which is produced when breaking down proteins).
-Fat (including cholesterol) and blood waste products pass out of the liver as bile.
-Bile is stored in the gallbladder until it is needed to play its part in the digestive process which deals mostly with fatty foods.
+Fat (including cholesterol) and blood waste products exit the liver through bile.
+Bile is stored in the gallbladder until it is needed to play its part in the digestive process, which primarily deals with the digestion of fatty foods.

 The Liver and Herbalism

-The liver has many functions and herbalists place a great deal of importance on it.
-The Cherokee’s considered the liver to be the seat of healing.
-The Chinese feel the liver is life, the ruler of the blood and that it is the organ that harmonizes the function of all the other organs.
+The liver has many functions, and herbalists place a great deal of importance on it.
+The Cherokee considered it to be the seat of healing.
+The Chinese believe the it is the source of life, the ruler of the blood, and the organ that harmonizes the functions of all the other organs.
 Traditional Chinese Medicine associates the element of “wood” with the liver and gallbladder.
-The wood element represents the ability to grow, expand and live.
-Inflammation and stress can impact the liver.
+The wood element represents the ability to grow, expand, and live.
+Inflammation and stress can also impact it.

-Because the liver has so many important functions.
-Traditional Chinese Medicine places a huge emphasis on the role the liver plays in overall wellness.
-With this thought in mind, It is easy to understand how the liver becoming toxic or sluggish may relate to some of the following physical problems:
+Because it has so many vital functions.
+Traditional Chinese Medicine places a significant emphasis on the role the liver plays in overall wellness.
+With this thought in mind, it is easy to understand when it becomes toxic or sluggish, it can relate to some of the following physical problems:

 Digestive Symptoms